RustyGecko/emlib/README.md

 ```

 ## Compiling the examples
-The project uses `make` to invoke `cargo-linkargs` and compile the library and the different
+The project uses `make` to invoke `cargo` and compile the library and the different
 [examples](https://github.com/RustyGecko/emlib/tree/master/examples).

 Some common usage is shown below, look to the Makefile for all options.